Skip To Main Content

 Great Turtle Brewery and Distillery

-We also want to tour Mackinac Island by bicycle, walk the nature trails and spend more time at the State Park to tour historic Fort Mackinac, the blacksmith shops and all of the other historic buildings.
+We still want to tour Mackinac Island by bicycle, walk the nature trails, visit the Grand Hotel Stables and Carriage Museum and spend more time exploring the State Park.

 So much to do for such a small island!
-We might have to make several trips.
+We will definitely make more trips.

 Ferry Ride to Mackinac Island